 Time Travel with Google Earth

-See old historic maps, genealogical records, images, and videos come together to create stunning time travel experiences in Google Earth.
-Explore ancestor neighborhoods across decades.
-Tell time travel stories that excite non-genealogist relatives!
+Get ready to experience old historic maps, genealogical records, images, and videos coming together to create stunning time travel experiences in the free Google Earth program.
+We’ll incorporate automated changing boundaries, and uncover historic maps that are built right into Google Earth.
+Tell time travel stories that will truly excite your non-genealogist relatives!
 You’ve never seen anything like this class!

 How to Reopen and Work a Genealogical Cold Case - New Class!